What is konjac root? Also scientifically known as Amorphophallus konjac, it is a highly nutritious and versatile tuber.

-Konjac sponges may be used to wash the face and, because of their antibacterial qualities, they can aid in reducing acne and combating greasy skin.
+Konjac sponges may be used to wash the face, and because of their antibacterial qualities, they can aid in reducing acne and combating greasy skin.

-12. Supplements for weight loss
+12. As a supplement for weight loss

 Regarding supplements made from konjac that can aid in weight reduction, several studies have proven contradictory.

-Some people have had tremendous success using konjac pills to decrease hunger and accelerate weight reduction.
+Nevertheless, some people have had tremendous success using konjac pills to decrease hunger and accelerate weight reduction.

-13. Foods for weight loss
+13. Eaten for weight loss

 Eating dishes that feature konjac as the main ingredient is by far the most effective technique that individuals have discovered to lose weight using the konjac plant.

-This is an excellent substitute for those who wish to keep eating foods that are typically higher in calories and carbohydrates to help them lose weight.
+These are an excellent substitute for those who wish to keep eating foods that are typically higher in calories and carbohydrates to help them lose weight.

 14. Wound recovery